 Many extended car warranties have a deductible, much like a car insurance policy.
 If you have to use your warranty, you’ll have to pay the deductible out of pocket.

-Types of extended car warranties
+When to purchase the different types of extended car warranties

 You can choose from several extended car warranties to purchase, and some provide more protection than others.
 Here are some of the most common types of plans:

 A powertrain warranty covers all the parts and systems that keep your car moving.
-It usually covers things like the engine, driveshafts, transmission, differentials, and transfer case.
+It usually covers things like the engine, axles, driveshafts, transmission, differentials, and transfer case.

 Powertrain warranties cover many of the same parts and systems as bumper-to-bumper warranties, but powertrain warranty plans have more exclusions.

 You might consider a powertrain warranty if you couldn’t afford to pay out of pocket for major repairs, like a new engine, which could leave you without a vehicle.
-These plans can also be useful if you want coverage for the most essential parts and systems, but don’t want to pay extra for a bumper-to-bumper warranty.
+These plans can also be useful if you want coverage for the most essential parts and systems but don’t want to pay extra for a bumper-to-bumper warranty.

-An accessory warranty covers various auto parts that are important but don’t necessarily impact the car’s ability to function.
+An accessory warranty covers various auto parts that are important but don’t necessarily affect the car’s ability to function.
 For example, an accessory warranty often covers interior trim, seat belts, airbags, panels, sound systems, and sensors.

 The main reason to purchase an accessory warranty is to supplement another extended warranty, like a bumper-to-bumper plan, that excludes coverage for some of these parts.
 While an accessory warranty can be useful on its own, it doesn’t cover the most important vehicle systems and components.